Family Group Conferencing

 After the meeting

-• circulate the plan as agreed at the Family Group Conference in two working days
+• circulate the plan as agreed at the Family Group Conference within two working days.

-The social worker will help the family implement the plan as agreed at the Family Group Conference.
+• implement the family plan as agreed at the Family Group Conference.

 Visit the Family Rights Group website for more information on Family Group Conferences.